jeffreysmithart/jefferysmithdesigner/source/blog/blog_articles/2015-07-25-how-to-make-an-stuff.html.markdown

 ---
-title: How to Make an Article
+title: How to Make an Asston of Stuff
 date: 2015-07-25
+tags: example
 layout: article_layout
+featuredimage: eclipse_logoplay.jpg
 ---

-This is the second article in the blog_articles driectory.
+##I'm hoping this does show up as an h2!
 This is an article about how to make an article.
 You probably want to delete it and write your own articles!